UgoPelissier/Life-of-Boids/docker/CI.md

 ## Building a docker image

+Run the following command from the root directory.

-`docker build -t boids-image -f Dockerfile .`
+`docker build -t boids-image -f docker/Dockerfile .`

 ## Optional: Running the docker image locally (just to make sure if we can build the project inside docker container)